KDAB/cxx-qt/book/src/getting-started/3-exposing-to-qml.md

 So in our case: `my_object.cxxqt.h`

 The second code snippet then exports our `MyObject` class to QML.
-This works the same as it would for any other QObject subclass, as that is exactly what `MyObject` is, as far as Qt is concerned.
+This works the same as it would for any other QObject subclass, as that is exactly what `MyObject` is - a normal C++ class.
+That means you can also use it like any other C++ class.
+Derive from it, connect signals and slots to it, put it in a QVector, do whatever you want with it.
+That's the power of CXX-Qt.

-As we later want to include our QML GUI in a `main.qml` file inside the [Qt resource system](https://doc.qt.io/qt-5/resources.html), we'll have to add a `qml.qrc` file in the `qml` folder as well:
+As we later want to include our QML GUI in a `main.qml` file inside the [Qt resource system](https://doc.qt.io/qt-6/resources.html), we'll have to add a `qml.qrc` file in the `qml` folder as well:
 ```qrc,ignore
 {{#include ../../../examples/qml_minimal/qml/qml.qrc:book_rcc_block}}
 ```